 Unlike other alternatives, Streamlabs is a free live streaming application.
 It is distributed as an open-source application and allows developers to add new features to it from time to time.

 Just like Restream, Streamlabs allows you to publish content on multiple platforms simultaneously.

 Apart from other live streaming features using Streamlabs you can add personalized widgets and link third-party apps to your live stream.

-Pricing – Being an open source application you can use streamlabs for free.
-No licensing cost involved.
+Pricing – Being an open-source application you can use streamlabs for free.
+No licensing cost is involved.